electron-userland/electron-windows-store/README.md

 ```

 ## What is the CLI Doing?
-The `electron-windows-store` CLI takes the packaged output of your Electron app as an input.
-First it flattens the node_modules in the packaged output of the Electron app.
-Then, it creates a zip file `app.zip` with the updated content of the packaged Electron app in the output folder you specified.
-With the `app.zip` file, the CLI uses the `DesktopAppConverter` utilities to convert the zip file into AppX packaged output files (including the `AppXManifest.xml` file) in the output folder you specified.
+Once executed, the tool goes to work: It accepts your Electron app as an input, flattening the `node_modules`.
+Then, it archives your application as `app.zip`.
+Using an installer and a Windows Container, the tool creates an "expanded" AppX package - including the Windows Application Manifest (`AppXManifest.xml`) as well as the virtual file system and the virtual registry inside your output folder.

-Once we have the AppX packaged output files, the CLI uses the Windows App Packager (MakeAppx.exe) to create an AppX package from those files on disk.
-Finally, the CLI can be used to create a trusted certificate on your computer before we sign the new AppX pacakge.
-With the signed AppX package, the CLI can also deploy the package using the `Add-AppxPackage` PowerShell Cmdlet.
+Once we have the expanded AppX files, the tool uses the Windows App Packager (`MakeAppx.exe`) to create a single-file AppX package from those files on disk.
+Finally, the tool can be used to create a trusted certificate on your computer to sign the new AppX pacakge.
+With the signed AppX package, the CLI can also automatically install the package on your machine.

 ## So How Do I Release?
 Once Windows Codename Redstone (also known as the "Windows Anniversary Update") is released, you will be able to submit your AppX packages to the Windows Store.
 When that happens, you will sign your apps with a Microsoft Certificate - but in the meantime, this widget can also help you sign your brand new appx package with a certificate trusted by your computer.